huggingface/evaluation-guidebook/contents/troubleshooting/troubleshooting-reproducibility.md

 Not following the chat template expected by the model at inference will kill its performance, as it will drive its output outside of the probability space it's been converging on.

 ### Few-shots samples
-Two things are easy to mess up with few-shot samples (see `General knowledge/Model inference` if you're unsure what it is).
+Two things are easy to mess up with few-shot samples (see `general-knowledge/Model inference` if you're unsure what it is).

 Obviously, you need to use the **same number of few-shot samples** as your task of reference.